AzuraCast/azuracast.com/src/content/docs/docs/administration/docker.md

 <intro>/intro.mp3</intro>
 ```

-For more information, see the [IceCast documentation.](https://www.icecast.org/docs/)
+For more information, see the [Icecast documentation.](https://www.icecast.org/docs/)

 ### Custom Favicon